-Note: Because the Permittee is reporting in accordance with the requirements of the NSPS, 40 CFR 60.7(c) and (d) for an affected boiler for opacity, pursuant to the federal Acid Rain Program, as included above, the Permittee is not subject to reporting pursuant to 35 IAC 201.405 [35 IAC 201.403(a)].
+Note: Because the Permittee is subject to the reporting in accordance with the requirements of the NSPS, 40 CFR 60.7(c) and (d) for an affected boiler for opacity, pursuant to the federal Acid Rain Program, as included above, the Permittee is not subject to reporting pursuant to 35 IAC 201.405 $\{[35]$ IAC 201.403(a) $\}$.)].

 - iv.
 The following information for periods when PM emissions were in excess of the limitation in Condition 7.1.4(b).
-If there were no such exceedancesperiods of excess emissions during the reporting period, the quarterly report shall so state. - A. A summary of information for each period of exceedance that includes: - I. The starting date and time of the exceedance excess emissions. - II.
-The duration of the exceedance excess emissions. - III.
-The qualitative or, if available, quantitative magnitude of the exceedanceexcess emissions. - IV.
-The means by which the exceedance was excess emissions were indicated or identified, if other than the level of opacity. - V. A detailed explanation of the cause of the exceedanceexcess emissions, including whether the exceedanceexcess emissions occurred during startup, malfunction or breakdown.
+If there were no such exceedances during the reporting period, the quarterly report shall so state. - A. A summary of information for each period of exceedance that includes: - I. The starting date and time of the exceedance. - II.
+The duration of the exceedance.

+- IV.
+The percent opacity measured for each six-minute period during the exceedance.

-- VI.
-A detailed explanation of theany corrective actions and actions taken to lessen the emissions. - VII.
-Identification of the previous reports for incidents submitted to the Illinois EPA pursuant to Condition 7.1.10-3(a)(ii), if any.
+- W.IV.
+The means by which the exceedance was indicated or identified, in addition to if other than the level of opacity. - VIV.
+A detailed explanation of the cause of the exceedance, including whether the exceedance occurred during startup, malfunction or breakdown. - A detailed explanation of the corrective actions and actions taken to lessen the emissions. - BVII.
+Identification of the previous reports for incidents submitted to the Illinois EPA pursuant to Condition 7.1.10-3(a)(ii)-), if any.
 For this purpose, the Permittee need not resubmit copies of such report but may elect to supplement such material. - v.
-The following summary information related to opacity and PM exceedances: - Further information for each type of recurring opacity exceedance that occurred during the quarter, including: discussion of any circumstances or events affected the number or magnitude of such exceedances; a discussion of any additional understanding of the causes for such exceedances gained during the quarter, including the role of component failure or degradation, maintenance practices, and operating procedures; a general discussion of the effectiveness of the corrective actions that were taken in response to such exceedances; and a general discussion of further actions that are being considered to address such exceedances.
-A discussion of relevant operational and equipment factors, if any, that impacted the number or magnitude of exceedances, including common causal factors, if any, and the effectiveness of corrective actions, if any were undertaken. - B. Further information for any new type(s) of opacity exceedances that occurred during the quarter including: a general narrative description for the type(s) of exceedance; a general explanation of the cause(s) for such exceedances, including the role of component failure or degradation, maintenance practices, and operating procedures; a detailed explanation of the corrective actions that have been taken for such exceedances, including the reasons that the selected actions were taken, the effectiveness of those actions, and the likelihood of future occurrence of similar exceedances; and a general discussion of possible further actions that could be taken to address such exceedances.
-For this purpose, a new type of exceedance is one that has not been addressed in any of the preceding four quarterly opacity reports.
-An explanation of other relevant circumstances, if any, that affected the number or magnitude of the exceedances during the quarter or are expected to impact the number or magnitude of exceedances in the future.
+The following summary information related to opacity and PM exceedances: - Further information for each type of recurring opacity exceedance that occurred during the quarter, including: a discussion of any circumstances or events during the quarter that generally affected the number or magnitude of such exceedances; a discussion of any additional understanding of the causes for such exceedances gained during the quarter, including the role of component failure or degradation, maintenance practices, and operating procedures; a general discussion of the effectiveness of the corrective actions that were taken in response to such exceedances; and a general discussion of further actions that are being considered to address such exceedances. - B. Further information for any new type(s) of opacity exceedances that occurred during the quarter including: a general narrative description for the type(s) of exceedance; a general explanation of the cause(s) for such exceedances, including the role of component failure or degradation, maintenance practices, and operating procedures; a detailed explanation of the corrective actions that have been taken for such exceedances, including the reasons that the selected actions were taken, the effectiveness of those actions, and the likelihood of future occurrence of similar exceedances; and a general discussion of possible further actions that could be taken to address such exceedances.
+For this purpose, a new type(s) of exceedance are ones is one that havehas not been addressed in any of the preceding four quarterly opacity reports.